jaza-soft/sample-app/README.md

 I have started working on feature 3 and first part of this feature is implemented.

 This line is added to indicate changes done by reviewer.

+Mojahid started feature 6 and is fully reviewed and merged